MamushevArup/SimplePassword/README.md

 # SimplePassword
-I have start to learn frontend.
+I have started to learn frontend.
 So I create very simple password check.
 Whether it check the password if true then the user can go to the link.